Word@Work, Let God's Word energise your working day!

 Then will appear the sign of the Son of Man in heaven.
 And then all the peoples of the earth will mourn when they see the Son of Man coming on the clouds of heaven, with power and great glory.
 And he will send his angels with a loud trumpet call, and they will gather his elect from the four winds, from one end of the heavens to the other.
 (NIVUK)

-The purpose of prophecy is to bring people back to honour God's covenant and to declare His intentions, so that when He acts in power people will know that it is His hand at work.
-Those who trust His Word in advance will rejoice, and those who have resisted His Word will mourn.
-The first coming of Jesus was prophetically announced in different ways: Elizabeth (Luke 1:45), Simeon (Luke 2:29-32) and Anna (Luke 2:38) rejoiced while Herod (Matthew 2:16-18) mourned.
+The purpose of prophecy - is to bring people back to honour God's covenant and to declare His intentions … so that when He acts in power, people will know that it is His hand at work.
+Those who trust His Word in advance, will rejoice; and those who have resisted His Word, will be in great distress (Revelation 1:7).
+The first coming of Jesus was prophetically announced in different ways: Elizabeth (Luke 1:45), Simeon (Luke 2:29-32) and Anna (Luke 2:38) - they all rejoiced … while King Herod was furious in his distress (Matthew 2:16-18).
 It will be like that at the end of time when Jesus returns.

-Jesus' Second Coming will be a unique event with nothing to prepare us except His Word of prophecy and the Holy Spirit-inspired writings of the Apostles.
-We do not know exactly what the sign of His coming may be but it will be unusual and unmistakable to those who are looking for His return.
+Jesus' Second Coming will be a unique event.
+Nothing can prepare us, except His Word of prophecy and the Holy Spirit-inspired writings of the Apostles.
+We do not know exactly what the sign of His coming may be, but it will be unusual and unmistakable to those who are looking for His return.
 Peter describes a cosmic catastrophe (2 Peter 3:10); Paul describes a loud sound of trumpets and commands (1 Thessalonians 4:16), as Jesus first described in these verses.

-Biblical prophecies say that the date of His return is unpredictable and the event will be very sudden.
-Their purpose is to draw all God's covenant people to Jesus, to be with Him for ever.
-That is the end-point of all God's plans for this world, not to save the planet but to save people out of this world, the people who love, honour and serve Him – to share His glory for all eternity (2 Thessalonians 2:14).
-Only He has the power to make this happen: it will definitely happen because Jesus has said so.
+Biblical prophecies say that the date of His return is unpredictable (Matthew 24:36), and the event will be very sudden.
+Prophecy’s purpose is to draw all God's covenant people to Jesus, to be with Him for ever.
+That is the end-point of all God's plans for this world.
+He is not going to save the planet, but to save people out of this world.
+He is going to save people who want to love, honour and serve Him; and to share His glory for all eternity (2 Thessalonians 2:14).
+Only He has the power to make this happen.
+It will definitely happen because Jesus has promised.

-The promise of Christ's return is the hope of the church.
-It continues to provide: comfort in suffering, encouragement in persecution, urgency in evangelism, determination in cross-cultural mission, a reason for holiness, discipline in lifestyle, a purpose in living and confidence in dying.
+That promise, of Christ's return, is the hope of the church.
+Christian hope continues to provide: comfort in suffering, encouragement in persecution, urgency in evangelism, determination in cross-cultural mission, a reason for holiness, discipline in lifestyle, a purpose in living and confidence in dying.
 This promise is also a reason to worship, knowing that our Lord will never abandon us but take us to be with Him (John 14:2-3).
 He will gather all His people together in His home; all those who are trusting in His sacrifice and not resisting the Holy Spirit.
 This promise is for you, if you are in Christ.
-It should be the focus point on your life's horizon and a refreshed motivation for godly living and courageous witness today, despite whatever dark circumstances may surround you.
+It should be the focus point on your life's horizon, and a refreshed motivation for godly living and courageous witness today, despite whatever dark circumstances may surround you.

 Prayer